 Cloud Height Formula

-The following formula is used to calculate the cloud height.
+The following rule-of-thumb formula is used to estimate the cloud base height above ground level (AGL) from the temperature–dew point spread.

 Variables:

-• Td is the dew point temperature (°F)
+• Td is the dew point temperature (°F, or °C in the alternate form)

 What is a Cloud Height?